izzy2lost/UnrealEngineUWP/Engine/Source/Programs/UnrealCloudDDC/README.md

 ## Azure
 To deploy on AWS you will just need to set Azure as your cloud provider and specify the `Azure.ConnectionString` setting with a connection string to your Azure Blob Storage.

+## GCE
+To run using GCS you will need to use the S3 api they provide as well as set the `S3.UseChunkEncoding` setting to `false`

 ## Testing your deployment
 Once you have a deployment up and running you can connect to the machine and run curl commands to verify its working as it should.